-The Company recorded net income of \$7.2 million (\$0.08 per share) in the first quarter of 2017, compared to a net loss of \$10.9 million (\$0.13 per share) recorded in the same period in 2016.
-The first quarter 2016 results include the restructuring costs referred to above.
-The increase in Canadian and US revenue combined with cost reduction programs previously implemented and a significant decline in depreciation expense from 2016 levels led to the increase in income from 2016 levels.
+The Company recorded net income of \$6.9 million (\$0.08 per share) in the second quarter of 2017, compared to a net loss of \$11.3 million (\$0.13 per share) recorded in the same period in 2016.
+The increase in Canadian and US revenue combined with cost reduction programs previously implemented and a significant decline in depreciation expense from prior year levels led to the increase in income from 2016 levels.
+In addition, the strengthening Canadian dollar toward the end of the second quarter of 2017 led to a lower effective tax rate for the second quarter of 2017.